Starting secondary school

 I know who I can speak to if I have any worries and know the new setting has lots of information about me.

-If I have SEND I know who my allocated key person is and I have met them.
+If I have SEND I know who my allocated key person is or when I will meet them.

 Feedback

-The Transition team are always looking for feedback on how to improve what we can improve on.
-Submit your feedback using our give feedback on the starting high school information online form.
-The form takes 2 minutes to complete.
+The Transition Team are always looking for feedback on how to improve our service.
+Use our online form to give feedback on the starting high school information online form.
+The form only takes 2 minutes to complete and we will appreciate your input.

 Find a service